Roblox: Games

-Due to its status as a user-created games platform, Roblox has a variety of popular games; by July 2020, at least 20 games had been played more than one billion times, and at least 5,000 have been played more than one million times.
+Due to its status as a user-created games platform, Roblox has a variety of games; by July 2020, at least 20 games had been played more than one billion times, and at least 5,000 have been played more than one million times.
 Games on Roblox greatly range in genre, and the content of these games effects its age rating.
 These ratings are broken into different age groups: everyone, and players over the age of 9, 13, or 17.
 Games that are restricted to players over the age of 17 require ID verification to access.

 TechCrunch noted in March 2021 that Roblox games are largely distinct from established traditions in free-to-play video games, finding that successful Roblox games were geared towards immediate satisfaction, and finding that the addition of tutorials significantly decreased player engagement, contrary to established wisdom about free-to-play games.
 Many companies have used Roblox to host advergames promoting their products.

-Communication
+Communication and age estimations

 Roblox allows players to communicate with each other in a variety of ways, such as through in-game chat and direct messaging.
-Voice chat is also usable for players over the age of 13 that have their age verified.
-Direct messaging is restricted to users over the age of 13, unless that player has received parental consent to use the feature.
-Messages that are sent on the platform are subject to a chat filtering system that automatically censors inappropriate language.
-To verify their age, users can either use an ID or have a video of themselves analyzed by age estimation software.
-Players can also join 'communities' (formerly known as Groups), where users can send messages in an internet forum-like environment.

-Players are able to add other users as friends (officially known as "connections" since 2025).
-An additional 'tier' of this system, known as "Trusted Connections", allows verified users over the age of 13 to send unfiltered chat messages and personal information to each other.
+Voice chat is usable for players over the age of 13 that have their age verified.
+Players can join communities, where users can send messages in an internet forum-like environment.
+Players are able to add other users as friends.
+An additional tier of this system, known as "Trusted Friends", allows users to send unfiltered chat messages and personal information to each other.
 If one of the users is over the age of 18 while the other user is between 13 and 17, then both parties must prove that they know each other in real life.
 This is done through either mutual QR code scanning, or importing their phone contacts.

+Users can only communicate with each other after they perform an age check, which is done through either ID verification or having a video of themselves analyzed by age estimation software.
+Communication is further restricted to only allow users in similar age groups to communicate with each other.
+For example, a user who is twelve years old can only communicate with users aged 9 to 15.
+Age verification and estimations are handled via Persona, a third-party provider of age verification software.
+While the age estimation features can result in inaccurate age group assignment, the user can provide their ID to correct their age manually.